Ochan-LOKIDORMOI/Capstone_final_project/README.md

 ## 🌍 Live Deployment

 ## 📊 Screenshot Highlights

 - Real-time detection working on webcam
 - SMS confirmation log
 - Dashboard updating stats after each detection
 - Profile registration, photo upload, feedback submission
 - Mobile view with sidebar nav

+## 🔍 Analysis of Results

+- The system met its core objective of detecting animals like elephants, monkeys, and buffaloes with over 75% confidence.
+- The use of **ModelCheckpoint** during training ensured that only the best-performing model was saved.
+- During testing, predictions with low confidence were filtered out, increasing reliability.
+- SMS alerts were successfully triggered for high-confidence detections, and all activities were stored in MongoDB.
+-  Overall, the system achieved its goals of wildlife detection, alerting, and farmer engagement as outlined in the project proposal.

+## 🗣️ Discussion of Milestones & Impact
+- Each milestone contributed critically to the system's functionality.
+- Early integration of Flask and MongoDB allowed us to track and store real detections.
+- Adding Twilio SMS expanded the impact by notifying farmers even without smartphones.
+- The UI/UX improvements and responsive sidebar enhanced usability across devices.
+- The system’s ability to scale and adapt shows potential for practical deployment in regions affected by human-wildlife conflict.
+-  Through this project, I learned the importance of iterative testing, threshold tuning, and user-centered design in building systems for real-world challenges.

 ## 🛠️ Technologies Used

 - **Flask** – Python Web Framework
 - **TensorFlow** – Model loading & prediction
 - **MongoDB Atlas** – Database
 - **Twilio API** – SMS delivery
 - **HTML/CSS/JS** – Frontend
 - **Render.com** – Deployment

 ## 📌 Future Work

 - 🎯 Add support for more animals
 - 📱 Build mobile app version
 - 📡 Add voice alert support